 Tip #1: Train with purpose

-- To keep away from certain areas of the home (like a baby’s room or on top of furniture)
+- keeping away from certain areas of the home (like a baby’s room or on top of furniture)

-- To respond to vocal commands (sit, stay, come)
+- responding to vocal commands (sit, stay, come)

-Cats can be easily distracted, so to better keep your cat’s attention focused on the task at hand, training sessions should be short yet frequent.
+Cats become distracted easily.
+So, it is to better keep your cat’s attention focused on the task at hand; keep training sessions short yet frequent.
 Your cat’s mood and interest at the time you decide to start a session will likely affect their responsiveness, so don’t get frustrated if you can’t seem to hold their attention.
 Remember that felines are naturally strong-willed and independent creatures, and be patient with them as they learn.

 Tip #3: Use Positive Reinforcement

 As you probably already know, cats love when their owners give them attention.
 Whether it comes in the form of gentle head rubs or tasty treats, your cat is likely to respond better to positive reinforcement when they’ve accomplished a goal.
-No matter how small the step, progress during training sessions should be rewarded with something you know your cat enjoys.
+No matter how small the step, you should reward progress during training sessions with something you know your cat enjoys.

 Tip #4: Avoid Punishing Bad Behavior

 While cats enjoy positive reinforcement, most do not respond well to negative disciplinary methods.
 Punishing your cat for bad behavior will often only cause them stress and anxiety.
 This is disallowing them to comprehend their wrongdoing.

 Instead, distraction is a better tactic to use when your cat is performing an unwanted behavior.
 When you catch your cat in the act, make a quick noise or sound.
 The thought here is to disrupt their thought process enough for you to correct the action.
 Putting yourself in front of a manic cat, or one with the zoomies, will likely not play well for you.